FirelyTeam/firely-docs/vonk/features/hipaa.rst

 HIPAA compliance
 ================

-Vonk is well-tested, secure HL7 FHIR® server that enables you to comply with the Technical Safeguards of the HIPAA Security Rule.
+Vonk is a well-tested, secure HL7 FHIR® server that enables you to comply with the Technical Safeguards of the HIPAA Security Rule.

 On this page we will detail how you can achieve compliance for your Vonk deployment.
 To ensure your organisation's specific usecase, environment, and deployment are compliant, feel free to :ref:`contact us <vonk-contact>`: we'd be happy to help.